everettjf/vscode-filter-line/README.md

 ## Features

-1. Filter line by input string.
+1. Filter line by input string (or not contain input string).
-2. Filter line by input regular expression.
+2. Filter line by input regular expression (or not match input regular expression).
 3. Filter line by config file `filterline.json`(or `filterline.eoml`) in corresponding `.vscode` directory.

 ## Articles